 Throughout our nearly 100-year history, we have actively supported pro bono service firm-wide.
 We encourage all of our attorneys at every level to use their skills and experience for the benefit of the community and to look for opportunities to help those who need our skills the most.
 We approach work for pro bono clients with the same high level of professionalism, excellence and commitment with which we approach work for all of our clients.

 Following is a list of some of the organizations and efforts our lawyers are involved in:

 Working with the New Haven Legal Assistance Association and Greater Hartford Legal Aid to represent indigent and low-income tenants in eviction proceedings in Connecticut Housing Courts.

 Providing pro bono legal services to nonprofit agencies serving low income individuals, including by drafting bylaws, contracts, employment policies and handbooks; negotiating or reviewing leases; and applying for tax exempt status and trademark protection.

 Through the Connecticut Veterans Legal Center, representing veterans in housing matters, disability benefits appeals, and discharge upgrade proceedings before the Army, Navy, Air Force and Marine Corps Discharge Review Boards.

 Helping children apply for Special Immigrant Juvenile Status, with the assistance of the Center for Children’s Advocacy.

 Security Deposit Clinic

-Regularly participate in a monthly clinic organized by Statewide Legal Services and Greater Hartford Legal Aid to assist indigent clients in representing themselves in small claims court to recover security deposits wrongfully withheld by landlords when apartments are vacated.
+Participating in regular clinics organized by Statewide Legal Services to assist indigent clients in representing themselves in Small Claims Court to recover security deposits wrongly withheld by landlords.

-Trusts & Estates attorneys accept court appointments from the state’s Probate Courts to represent individuals with guardianship and conservatorship proceedings.
+Trusts & Estates attorneys accept court appointments from the Connecticut Probate Courts to represent individuals in guardianship and conservatorship proceedings.